RobertFoss79/diet_tracker/README.md

 - Record emotional reflections for each day
 - Future plans: CSV export, average rate calculations, and real-time summaries

+### 📦 Weight Tracking Summary Tool

+This module was added as a personal enhancement.
+It wasn’t part of the original roadmap, but I was manually reviewing weekly weight logs and behavioral trends, so I decided to formalize the process.

+The tool includes:

+- Metric-by-metric summaries (weight, fat %, muscle, hydration, etc.)
+- Weekly and daily weight change calculations
+- Rolling 7-day deltas
+- Milestone detection (every 10 lbs from 260 down)
+- Visual dashboard using `matplotlib`
+- CSV export for spreadsheet analysis

+> **Note:** This module was co-developed with the help of AI (Microsoft Copilot).
+It accelerated the buildout and helped modularize logic I was already applying manually.
+While designed for personal use, others may find it useful for tracking progress or visualizing health metrics.

 ## Why I Built This

 This project reflects my own journey through VLCD compliance, metabolic recovery, and emotional clarity.
 It’s not just code—it’s a living artifact of discipline, frustration, and growth.
 I built it from scratch to learn how to structure Python programs and apply them to real-world routines.